ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 wishing to tamper with or forge UCCS.
 A possible approach might be to implement the attesting environment in a hardened environment such as a TEE {{-teep}} or a TPM {{TPM2}}.

+When UCCS emerge from the Secure Channel and into the Verifier, the security properties of the Secure Channel no longer apply and UCCS have the same properties as any other unprotected data in the Verifier environment.
+If the Verifier subsequently forwards UCCS, they are treated as though they originated within the Verifier.

 As with EATs nested in other EATs (Section 3.12.1.2 of {{-eat}}), the Secure Channel does not endorse fully formed CWTs transferred through it.